Tennessee Guardsmen continue assisting rescue efforts in East Tennessee

 |0

-This work, Tennessee Guardsmen continue assisting rescue efforts in East Tennessee [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tennessee Guardsmen continue assisting rescue efforts in East Tennessee, by LTC Darrin Haas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.